raymondlowe/create-cloudflare-tunnel/README.md

 - **Download Fails**: Check your internet connection and firewall settings
 - **Authentication Issues**: Ensure you have a valid Cloudflare account and the domain is added to your account
 - **Service Won't Start**: Check the config.yml file for syntax errors

+### Config Formatting

+- If the tunnel service does not connect, check your `.cloudflared/config.yml` for line wrapping or formatting issues.
+The file should not have extra line breaks in the tunnel UUID or credentials-file path.
+- If you see errors about the service not stopping, you may need to kill the `cloudflared` process manually using Task Manager or `Stop-Process` in PowerShell.

 ### Log Files